PhilipMcGaw/Test-in-a-Box/README.md

   save/load, and operator-prompt blocks, served by `webapp/server.py`.
 - **Report generation**: not started — reads the CSVs in a run directory and produces one section per DUT.

+## License

+This project ("Test in a Box") is licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** — see the `LICENSE` file in the project root for the full text.

+In short: you're free to use, adapt, and share this project, provided you (a) give attribution, (b) don't use it commercially, and (c) share any adaptations under the same license terms.

+Note that CC licenses are written for creative/media works rather than software specifically (no patent grant, no software-specific distribution terms) — this is a deliberate choice for this project, just worth being aware of if you plan to combine it with other code under a different license.